 Before I get to the delicious salad I am sharing with you today, I decided to follow Lindsey’s (Gingerbread Bagel) lead and fill out the ABCs of me.
 You may not care, which is totally fine, but today it provided me with some entertainment.

 C. Chore you hate: Cleaning out hair from the shower drain.
-Compromised with Brent saying I’d clean the rest of the bathroom if he did that.
+(2020 – and dusting)

 E. Essential start to your day: Breakfast.
 Doesn’t matter what it is, but I need something in my belly to get me going.
 No coffee though.